cloudfoundry/cf-k8s-networking/doc/architecture-decisions/0017-moving-istio-configuration-out-of-this-repo.md

 ## Context

-This ADR reverts the decision made in [ADR # 7.
+This ADR partially reverts the decision made in [ADR # 7.
 Maintain Generated Istio](./0007-maintain-generated-istio.md).

 The networking config and related Istio config is spread widely throughout both